adonix-org/cloud-spark/README.md

 export class MyWorker extends BasicWorker {
     /**
      * Override to allow additional method support for the worker.
+     * GET and HEAD requests are always allowed.
+     *
      * Default: GET, HEAD, OPTIONS
      *
      * For OPTIONS requests, the default response is:
      *     204 No Content
-     *     "Allow" response header contains the allowed methods *
+     *     "Allow" response header contains all allowed methods.
+     *
      * If a requested method is not listed, the response is:
      *     405 Method Not Allowed